Yakoyaner: Matrilineal organization and gender roles

-Elements of the Role
+Elements of the role

-Creation and Removal
+Creation and removal

 While Haudenosaunee society does not have a designated group of elders, clan mothers are considered people of wisdom and experience.
 A nomination process rests on the oldest female relative of the deceased chief, nominations first formed from his maternal grandmother and great aunts.
 Although, if they are not living, the role is passed down to his mother or aunts and then on.
 However, to maintain stability in most families, the Yakoyaner herself chooses the successor, typically a daughter, and trains them in the required duties and knowledge.
 The position of Yakoyaner is tied to the role of the chief.
 As a result, the process of removing her resembles the removal of a clan chief.
 Suppose a clan mother is not fulfilling her responsibilities; her female family member will present warnings, but if she does not heed or feel remorseful, the matter of removal is voiced to the chief to be confirmed.

-The Yakoyaner are "the holders of knowledge"." and "are chosen by their clans because they exhibit the good mind The Kanien'kehá:ka people regard the Yakoyaner as an important link between the past and the present, and she is seen as a symbol of the continuity and strength of Kanien'kehá:ka culture and traditions.
-In simpler terms, "the reason why the women are the heads of clans is that we [Kanien'kehá:ka] look at nature and we [Kanien'kehá:ka] see that women are the creators".
-In Kanien'kehá:ka beliefs, culture and stories, "the earth literally is mother" and as such "becomes mother in a figurative sense, through the support she provides to all life".
-This connection between the earth as mother and the Yakoyaner as mother led to the Kanien'kehá:ka people's matricentric social, cultural, and family system.
-This significance to the Yakoyaner's "connection between women and the giving forth of new life," and the Yakoyaner as a keeper of the clan's traditions for she is responsible for passing these things down to future generations.
-It is in "In [Kanien'kehá:ka] mythology, the women were created first, and came from the earth" and moreso, women "bring forth life" but have the role of "the anchor of the society" so to speak.
+The Yakoyaner are "the holders of knowledge" and "are chosen by their clans because they exhibit the good mind."
+The Kanien'kehá:ka people regard the Yakoyaner as an important link between the past and the present, and she is seen as a symbol of the continuity and strength of Kanien'kehá:ka culture and traditions.
+As a keeper of the clan's traditions, the Yakoyaner is responsible for passing down the culture, beliefs, and stories of the Kanien'kehá:ka people to future generations.
+Put succinctly, "the reason why the women are the heads of clans is that we [Kanien'kehá:ka] look at nature and we [Kanien'kehá:ka] see that women are the creators."
+Furthermore, "in [Kanien'kehá:ka] mythology, the women were created first, and came from the earth," and therefore, women "bring forth life" and have the role of "the anchor of the society."
+In Kanien'kehá:ka beliefs, culture, and stories, "the earth literally is mother," and as such, "becomes mother in a figurative sense, through the support she provides to all life."
+This connection between viewing both the earth and the Yakoyaner as mother has constituted the foundational framework on which the Kanien'kehá:ka people's matricentric social, cultural, and political system rests.